 SISE at Work

 SISE invites guest speakers from businesses and academic institutions around Chicago, and sometimes from around the country.
-SISE experts discuss important issues relevant to the program theme, including current events and information about their own work.
+SISE experts discuss important issues relevant to the program theme, including current events and information about their work.

 Through our diverse array of guest speakers, participants engage topics through other disciplines and perspectives, picking up new concepts across fields from business to engineer, from architecture to physics, and from urban planning to philosophy.

 Tours and site visits give SISE'ers a chance to experience and interact with laboratories, businesses, and government facilities that research sustainable energy technologies.
-Participants spend a full day at Argonne National Laboratory, exploring the facilities and engaging with ANL scientists.
+Participants spend a full day at Argonne National Laboratory, exploring areas of research and engaging with ANL scientists.
 Additional site visits are included each year to support the program theme.
 Past examples have included The Plant (an urban farm in Chicago), WaterSaver Faucet Co., Chicago Center for Green Technology, Union Station, and Method Soap Factory, UI LABS, the neighborhood of North Lawndale, O'Hare Airport, and IIT's WISER.

 Winning teams receive a prize!